-No one can tell you exactly how long you will live.
+Survival depends on many factors, so no one can tell you exactly how long you’ll live.
 It depends on your individual condition, type of cancer, treatment and level of fitness.

 Your doctor can give you more information about your own outlook (prognosis).